symbiosika/fastapp-framework/docs/README_UserManagement.md

 ### Get Teams by Organization

-Retrieves all teams and their members for a specific organization.
+Retrieves all teams and their members for a specific organisation.

 ```http
 GET /api/v1/organisations/:organisationId/teams